 Shopping for a mortgage?
-Now’s the time to familiarize yourself with one of the most popular types of home loans: a conforming loan.
+Now’s the time to familiarize yourself with one of the most popular types of financing tools: a conforming loan.
 It’s the go-to mortgage for borrowers with solid credit and enough cash or home equity for a sizable down payment.

 What is a conforming loan?